DSTEP (Dakota Step) Tutoring – South Dakota Students

 Download Printable Summary of the South Dakota DSTEP

-SchoolTutoring Academy’s DSTEP Tutoring Programs start with a free academic assessment with an Academic Director.
-Our flagship DSTEP Tutoring Program is available for $199.99/month which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s DSTEP Tutoring Programs start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship DSTEP Tutoring Program is available starting at $199.99/month (about $25/hour) which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Call our Academic Directors today at 1-877-545-7737 to get started.

 Understanding the DSTEP

 Throughout the school years, students in South Dakota must participate in statewide standardized testing.
 The results from these assessments are used to strengthen the educational process and make sure that students are being taught to and reaching proficiency levels in core subjects.

 Students begin taking standardized assessments in grade 3.
 They continue to test until grade 8 and then again during high school.
 During grades 3-8, the State Test of Educational Progress (STEP) assessments are conducted in Reading and Mathematics.
 Students in grades 5, 8 and 11 take the State Test of Educational Progress (STEP) in Science.
 In grades 5, 7 and 10 students also take a computer-based assessment in Writing.

 Format of the DSTEP